-The production of grain and rice more than doubled between 1960 and 2014 from 1.3 billion tonnes to 2.6 billion tonnes, and the output of vegetable oils increased even twelve-fold.
-In the southern hemisphere, this growth is first and foremost based on an expansion of agricultural land, along with technical progress in production methods.
-In the northern hemisphere, cropland is decreasingresult of farmers' high levels of qualification, good professional support and prompt implementation of new insights.
+The production of grain and rice more than trippled between 1960 and 2019 from 0.8 billion tonnes to 2.6 billion tonnes, and the output of vegetable oils increased even twenty-fold from 17 million tonnes to 206.5 million tonnes.
 The conversion of primeval forest and other land required to protect the environment and climate is increasingly meeting with strong public and political resistance.
 For this reason, there is a need to create sustainability requirements that are binding on all growing areas.
-Based on these requirements, biomass production must be certified to allow it to be traced back to its origin.
+Based on these requirements, biomass production must be certified to allow it to be traced to its origin.
 In the southern hemisphere, the implementation of social standards and the issues of land acquisition and ownership are paramount for sustained biomass production.
 A stop must be put to illegal clearings of primeval forest or changes in land use to create new palm oil plantations or expand soybean cultivation.
-In the revision of the European Renewable Energy Directive (RED II), the EU's biofuels policy defines more stringent documentation requirements and greenhouse gas reduction requirements, for the first time also for solid biomass.
+In the revision of the EU RED II, the EU's biofuels policy defines more stringent documentation requirements and greenhouse gas reduction requirements, for the first time also for solid biomass.
 At the same time, in light of the changes in land use in South America and Asia (clearing primeval forest), there are growing calls to develop these system requirements further - irrespective of final use - and lay them down in legislation.
 The aim should be to create a level playing field for global fair competition without any environmental or social dumping.